doubledutch/bazaar-cli/README.md

 # New Project Creation
 ```
-> npm install -g bazaar-cli@0.46.0
+> npm install -g bazaar-cli@latest
 > cd to-your-development-folder
 > bz init project_name # this will create a new project with project_name
-Follow the prompts for which sample environments you want set up (mobile, admin, api, etc.)
+# Follow the prompts for which sample environments you want set up (mobile, admin, api, etc.)
 > cd project_name/mobile
-> npm run ios # this will boot the iOS simulator and start the packager
+> npm run ios
+# this will boot the iOS simulator and start the packager
-> vi src/home-view.js # edit this file and save, then cmd+R in simulator to reload
+> vi src/home-view.js
+# edit this file and save, then cmd+R in simulator to reload
 ```

 ## If using the Bazaar backend services
 ```
 > vi bazaar.json
-Add collections and permissions (documented below) you want created
+# Add collections and permissions (documented below) you want created
-When finished
+# When finished
 > bz publish scheme
 ```